duan2071/tof_process_public/door_sense/README.md

 #### Running the application in live mode

-There are three applications available.
+There are three applications available ("Door Sense Fx" in not availible on PC).

 - "Door Sense" is intended to be used with the AD-96TOF1-EBZ camera module in "far" mode
 - "Door Sense Med" is intended to be used with the AD-96TOF1-EBZ camera module in "med" mode